US government agency confirms it was hit by major ransomware attack

 In the breach notification letter, which was also sent to the HHS, CMS said crooks took people’s names, social security numbers, individual taxpayer identification numbers, birth dates, mailing addresses, gender data, hospital account number, dates of service, Medicare beneficiary identifiers, and health insurance claim numbers.

-This is more than enough data to mount identity theft or phishing attacks that could result in even more disruptive attacks.
+This is more than enough data to steal identities or commence phishing attacks that could result in even more disruptive attacks.
+Those who suspect their data has been stolen may want to consider our guide to the best identity theft protection.

 CMS explained that it patched its MOVEit Transfer instance in early June last year, and assumed it would be safe.
 However, by the time the patch was installed, Cl0p operatives had already extracted all of the information they needed, and CMS only realized that in May this year.